chrisknapp98/lnu-parallel-computing/assignments/assignment_3/README.md

 To execute and test the written algorithms we again use Google Colab with an NVIDIA GPU.
 The T4 GPU was mainly used in development, but the code was also tested on an A100 and V100.

 The codes for the gaussian blur and the sobel filter are very similar.
 The only difference is that for the guassian blur we need a kernel in addition to the calculation.
 We read the image, create a zero matrix like the image matrix for the resulting image.
-We copy the readed image matrix, the kernel and the resulting image matrix to the device.
+We copy the read image matrix, the kernel and the resulting image matrix to the device.
 After that we setup the grid and block sizes.
 This part is specific to the used GPU.
-Executing the code we used for the NVIDIA T4 lead to a crash on the A100 and V100 GPUs therefore the total amount of threads had to be lowered.
+Executing the code we used for the NVIDIA T4 lead to a crash on the A100 and V100 GPUs.
+Therefore the total amount of threads had to be lowered.
 The function to apply the kernel in parallel with `@cuda.jit` annotation is executed and we can achieve great parallelization with that, what can be seen results.